Super Bowl Sunday

 Each with much deeper rootings

-As you might have guessed by this poem, I'm not much of a fan.
-I don't necessarily have an inherent problem with .
-I do see obsessions as a big part of the playbook to distract people from the real issues in their .
+As you might have guessed by this poem, I’m not much of a sports fan.
+I don’t necessarily have an inherent problem with sports.
+I do see sports obsessions as a big part of the playbook to distract people from the real issues in their life.
 As some mild catharsis, this may be fine.
-Nonetheless, I suspect that for the millions of Americans who spend following sports second only to , this probably doesn't represent a healthy in .
+Nonetheless, I suspect that for the millions of Americans who spend time following sports second only to work, this probably doesn’t represent a healthy balance in life.
 Of course, if people are actually playing sports, I find this much more worthwhile.
-Unfortunately, we have bred a spectating American more than a participatory one. may not be able to stand (and may have to settle for sitting on the couch) without living vicariously through celebrities.
-I suspect that if alien anthropologists visited , they would likely conclude that sports and/or making were the leading religions, outdistancing traditional faiths.
+Unfortunately, we have bred a spectating American culture more than a participatory one.
+Western civilization may not be able to stand (and may have to settle for sitting on the couch) without living vicariously through celebrities.
+I suspect that if alien anthropologists visited America, they would likely conclude that sports and/or making money were the leading religions, outdistancing traditional faiths.

-I don't think that it is an accident that one of the most violent American sports, football, is among the most hotly contested among its fans.
-This strikes me as not too far removed from fomenting in the run up to when Team is scheduled to go up against loathsome Team Anybody Else. is one thing; world is another.
+I don’t think that it is an accident that one of the most violent American sports, football, is among the most hotly contested among its fans.
+This strikes me as not too far removed from fomenting patriotism in the run up to war when Team America is scheduled to go up against loathsome Team Anybody Else.
+Competition is one thing; world domination is another.
 For instance, has anyone else wondered why the World Series in baseball only includes U.S.!
-Such blind and American makes the world a more dangerous place to live.
+Such blind arrogance and American exceptionalism makes the world a more dangerous place to live.